Fede-84-1/macro_recorder/README.md

 # Macro Recorder (Windows)

 Desktop app to record and replay keyboard and mouse macros on Windows.
-GUI built with PySide6, global hotkeys via pynput.
+GUI built with PySide6.
 Stores macros in JSON under your user AppData using `platformdirs`.

 ## Quick start